Rozelle–Darling Harbour Goods Line: Line description

 The line terminates at the Central Goods Junction in Sydney Yard.
 An electrified track branches off the line to Regent Street station; this track remains open.
 The line ran under the Railway Square road overbridge – the oldest surviving structure on the New South Wales railways – and over the Ultimo Road railway underbridge to Darling Harbour Yard.
 From Darling Harbour, the line runs to Pyrmont.

 The heritage-listed Pyrmont and Glebe railway tunnels, built in 1922, continue to carry the light rail on opposite sides of the Wentworth Park viaduct.
-The railway cutting through Pyrmont goes from the commencement of Jones Bay Road, where the line deviated from the subseqeuntly-removed wharf sidings, through the current location of the John Street Square light rail stop.
+The railway cutting through Pyrmont goes from the commencement of Jones Bay Road, where the line deviated from the subsequently-removed wharf sidings, through the current location of the John Street Square light rail stop.
 Approaching the stop, the line passes through a short tunnel under Harris Street.
 After the station it enters a larger tunnel near John Street opposite Mount Street.
 The tunnel exits near Jones Street at Saunders Lane and the line continues in a cutting which progressively opens out on the western side before falling ground levels bring the line on to a viaduct – the Wentworth Park viaduct – near where Jones and Allen Streets intersected before the railway was built.
 This viaduct continues across Wentworth Park towards Glebe.
 The Glebe railway tunnel runs approximately 800 m from Lower Avon Street, Glebe (adjacent to the Glebe stop) to Jubilee Park.

 The Glebe and Wentworth Park railway viaducts, consisting of the aforementioned Wentworth Park viaduct and the Jubilee Park viaduct, are likewise heritage listed.
 The Jubilee Park viaduct extends from the east of Jubilee Park at Victoria Road to The Crescent, Annandale.
 The viaduct stretches 446.5 m, making it the largest brick viaduct on the New South Wales railways.